List of modern great powers: France (1214–)

 France has been one of the leading powers in Europe and the world, since the breakup of the Carolingian Empire and the emergence of West Francia, its predecessor state, although its power was only truly consolidated from 1214 onwards with its victory in the Anglo-French War.
 Over the 14th century, French kings would focus on bringing more of the kingdom's lands under their direct control, as France emerged as the most populous region in Europe by 1340.
 After the discovery of the New World, France became a dominant empire possessing many colonies in various locations around the world.
 Still participating in his deadly Italian conflicts, Francis I of France managed to finance expeditions to find trade routes to China or Cathay through landmass already discovered by the Spanish under Giovanni da Verrazzano.
-Giovanni would lead the first French discovery of the "New World" just north of the Spanish invasions of Mesoamerica later as New Spain and a decade later Jacques Cartier would firmly colonize the landmass in the name of Francis I. This New World colony would become New France, the first colony of the Kingdom of France.
+Giovanni would lead the first French discovery of the "New World" just north of the Spanish invasions of Mesoamerica, later as New Spain, and a decade later, Jacques Cartier would firmly colonize the landmass in the name of Francis I. This New World colony would become New France, the first colony of the Kingdom of France.
 In the 1500s, France was still the most populous country in Europe, and would remain so until the mid-19th to late 19th century.
 During the reign of Louis XIV, the Sun King, from 1643 to 1715, France was the leading European power as Europe's richest and most powerful country.
 The dominance of France over world affairs extended to most foreign European courts speaking French, including other great powers of the time such as England, Sweden, and Russia.

 From the 16th to the 17th centuries, the first French colonial empire stretched over a total area, at its peak in 1680, of up to 10 e6km2, the second-largest empire in the world at the time behind only the Spanish Empire (which France would also take control of, briefly, under Napoleon).
-It had many possessions around the world, mainly in the Americas, Asia and Africa.
-France kept some of these possessions to this day, integrating them into its territory, like La Réunion.
+It had many possessions around the world, mainly in the Americas, Asia, and Africa.
+France has kept some of these possessions to this day, integrating them into its territory, such as La Réunion.
 At its peak in 1750, French India had an area of 1.5 e6km2 and a totaled population of 30 million people, making it the most populous colony under French rule.